 Create a Sense of Urgency

 Scammers want to avoid giving you time to think, so they encourage you to act quickly.
 This technique keeps victims from doing research on their stories to ensure that they’re valid.

 Always be wary of messages that create a sense of urgency.
 When in doubt, reach out to the organization via an official contact channel to find out if you need to take action.

 There are many different ways that tricksters will try to use the approaches we discussed to reach out to victims and gain their personal information.
 You don't need to know what all of them are, but we'll talk about some of the common scamming tactics that are used today.

-The first is a phishing scam, which uses your bank or credit union contacting you via text message.
-Scammers may mix in legitimate SMS messages with fake ones to seem like they are actually from your bank or credit union.
+The first is a phishing scam, which uses your bank or credit union to contact you via text message.
+Scammers may mix legitimate SMS messages with fake ones to make it seem like they are actually from your bank or credit union.
 Eventually, they will text a malicious link to a phishing website to trick victims into giving away personal information like their passwords or credit card numbers.

 We’ve covered how to know if you’re being scammed, so let’s now focus on ways you can avoid them from the start.
 Here are a couple of best practices you can use in your everyday life to prevent being scammed.

 If you're not sure who a caller is or who is texting you, your phone should allow you to block receiving calls or texts from those numbers.
 Avoiding scams by blocking these numbers will also save you from getting distracted by their calls or texts.
 Some cell phone providers also have call-block technology that automatically detects if the number calling you is from a potential scammer.